medic/medic-docs/md/install/smssync.md

 # SMSSync Setup

-This document guides you through SMSSync configuration to get SMS messages in and out of Kujua Lite.
+This document guides you through SMSSync configuration to get SMS messages in and out of Medic Mobile.

 ## Download